1240117300/pytorch-opencv-Gesture-Recognition/README.md

 The test.py is used to train the model and detect the the picture of gesture realtime

-The detail of this code is show as the url:
+You can see the detail of this project by :https://blog.csdn.net/weixin_39954922/article/details/105692245